kevinfiol/reader/README.md

 1. Fork this repo!
 2. Enable [Github Pages](https://pages.github.com/) for your repo (either as a project site, or user site)
-3. Configure `.github/workflows/build.yml` to your liking;
+3. Configure `.github/workflows/build.yml` to your liking
+    * Uncomment the `schedule` section to enable scheduled builds